gaehlerm/SoftwareEngineering/README.md

 ## Getting hired

-Getting hired does not take quite as much knowhow as hiring someone.
+Getting hired does not take quite as much know-how as hiring someone.
 For the simple reason that you are getting invited and mostly follow the process.
 Yet at the same time you should always stay aware that you are an equal partner during the application procedure.
 If you don’t agree with something you may very well just leave the recruiting process.

 As already written above, it’s about getting to know each other.
 Thus, you may also ask questions.
 In fact, you are expected to ask questions.
 If you don’t know what else to ask, ask the developer what he’s exactly working at and what kind of problems they are facing.
 This is something to get started with.